Placing a baby for adoption is no easy choice. There are five reasons why I chose this path.

 All I ever wanted to be was a mother, so when I found myself pregnant at 17 years old, I was initially ecstatic.
 Finally, I was going to have my own real-life doll.
 The instant the pregnancy test showed that unmistakable positive-plus sign, I closed my eyes and saw myself holding a little girl in my arms.
 I could picture her smile, feel her weight in my arms, and smell the sweet brand-new baby smell in my nose.
 I rode that high for as long as possible, trying to shut out the very real facts of life before they came crashing down upon me.
 I was a 17-year-old child with no job, no education, and no resources to be responsible for another human being.
-After many months of denial and thousands of tears shed, I made the decision to place my baby for adoption.
+After many months of denial and thousands of tears shed, I decided to place my baby for adoption.
 It was the most difficult thing I have ever experienced, and I will continue to deal with the effects for the rest of my life.
-But I would do it all over again in order to give my child the life she deserved to live.
-Every adoption story is different, and many women make the choice to place their child for adoption that have all of the things that I will list below.
-This is only my story, the raw and real version, that for me, led me to knowing that placing my child for adoption was the right decision.
+But I would do it all over again to give my child the life she deserved to live.
+Every adoption story is different, and many women choose to place their baby for adoption These have all of the things that I will list below.
+This is only my story, the raw and real version, in placing my baby for adoption that for me, led me to know that placing my child for adoption was the right decision.

 #1 – Age Factor

 Let me first start by saying that I know there are plenty of completely capable teenage parents out there.
 Just watch a few episodes of any of the countless TV shows that document the journeys of teenage pregnancy and parenting.
-Those women faced unexpected pregnancies and made the very best of the situation in order to provide for their children.
-I, too, could have made the decision to parent my child.
+Those women faced unexpected pregnancies and made the very best of the situation to provide for their children.
+I, too, could have decided to parent my child.
 But I want to paint a picture of the life I was living when I was 17.

 At the time, my boyfriend and I were living with my oldest sister, sharing a twin mattress.
 My parents had gotten divorced four years earlier, and when that happened, the cookie-cutter life I was living crumbled apart faster than the blink of an eye.
 The impact of my parents’ behavior was devastating to my mental health, and I suffered multiple breakdowns that required years of intense therapy to overcome.
 My boyfriend was struggling with his own demons, and together we were madly in love and completely naive.
 As much as my know-it-all teenage attitude wants to rebel against it, there is something to be said that comes with the maturity of age.
 I lacked the life experience at the time to see past the immediate future of my child in my arms and into the reality of what comes along with that.
 All I could see was the happy moments that I had always dreamed of, the glamorized picture that MTV paints for you of teenagers turning their stories into six-figure salaries.
 I fought as hard as I could, but eventually, with a seven-month pregnant belly literally weighing me down, I was able to understand that just wasn’t going to be my reality.